Millets for Diabetes:

 Under Major millets, we have Sorghum(Jowar) and Pearl Millet (Bajra), and under Minor Millets, we have Finger Millet (Ragi), Foxtail Millet (Italian Millet), Little Millet (Kutki), Barnyard Millet, Proso Millet, Kodo Millet, and Browntop Millet.

-To give you a better exposure of the millet grains shape, size, and color, let us watch the video below:
+To give you a better exposure to the millet grains’ shape, size, and color, let us watch the video below:

-Millets are known in different names in different states.
+Millets are known by different names in different states.
 So, to make you acquainted with the names of millets you can go through this article ”Millets name in different languages”.

-Why we are talking all about Millets and how is Millets associated with Diabetes.
+Why we are talking all about Millets and how are Millets associated with Diabetes?
 Let me give some glimpses of the Status of diabetes in India and around the globe.

 Status of Diabetes in India and around the globe: